 This screen consists of a column for the Line Item Names and three columns for Nonrelated-Party Cost Areas and three columns for Related-Party Cost Areas, a column to Total all expenses in each line item and a column for notes.
 The three columns each Non-Related Party and Related Party correlate to the Program Admin & Operations and Central Office Cost Areas, plus a Total.
 Facility and Operations costs should be reported if the Provider owns/operates its own Residential facility and/or Day Habilitation facility or has a Program Administration office (even if that office shares space with the Residential or Day Habilitation building).
 Even if building/facility costs are paid by/through a central office, the portion of the building/facility and operations costs directly related to the NF contract should be reported in the specific cost area as appropriate.
-These cost areas are intended for the accountability report is being prepared.
+These cost areas are intended for the reporting of facility and operations costs that directly support the NF contract for which the accountability report is being prepared.
 It is important to report all costs in the correct cost area.